 The tradition of a mid-winter time of merry-making and of the term “Jul” itself seems to pre-date Christian times in Sweden.
 It once involved sacrifices to Norse pagan gods and a feast marking the winter solstice.
-On the island of Gotland, it even involved human sacrifices.
-Today, thankfully, only the feasting and the word “Jul” have continued.

 Santa Claus is known as “Jultomten” (the Yule Man), and brings children presents in person on Christmas Eve evening, knocking on doors instead of sneaking down chimneys.
 The tradition of Jultomten seems to derive both from the old pagan gnome called “Tomte” and from the Dutch Saint Nicholas.
-An elderly man in the neighbourhood normally dresses up as Jultomten and carries a sack of presents around the town.

 In many homes, a straw goat is constructed to “guard the Christmas tree,” and straw is also used as a decoration throughout the house to remind of Jesus’ birth in the straw-filed manger.
 While Sweden is a very secular nation in general, on Christmas morning, many will get up very early to go to church for special services.